-He pushed his face up close to his partners and tried his best to look threatening and mean.
-Which was really hard given that in the past weeks all he had wanted to do was protect and care for his partner.
-To take away some of Hutch's pain and anguish at having gone through a withdrawal from heroin, losing his girlfriend and having his career threatened.
+Starsky dodged the obvious and instead doubled up on his tough cop act.
+"Don't matter what ya' think about the idea anyway, that's the way we're gonna play it – or I can take ya' back home right now.
+Got it, Hutch?
+I'm serious here."
+He pushed his face up close to his partner's and tried his best to look threatening and mean.
+Which wasn't easy to pull off given that in the past weeks all he had wanted to do was to protect and care for his friend.
+That and to lessen some of Hutch's pain and anguish at having gone through a withdrawal from heroin, losing his girlfriend and having had his career threatened.

-All because some punk drug king had punished the shit out of him with the needle in order to get him to sell out on the woman who had wanted to be with Hutch instead of him.
+All because some punk drug king had punished the shit out of him with the needle in order to get him to sell out on the whereabouts of the woman who had wanted to be with Hutch instead of him.

 Hutch had been to hell and Starsky had gone part of the way with him over the past weeks.
 Watching his best friend struggle, fight, push against the sheer torture of withdrawal and the lure of addiction had truly been hell on earth.

 As Starsky took stock of his best friend now he was secretly appalled at the changes in him.
 He was thinner than he had ever been, his tall frame was more stooped, his face gaunt, his sky blue eyes often took on a haunted, fearful light to them as if he sensed threats from every new stimulus.
 Even his white blond hair seemed not to glow so brightly.

 It made Starsky sick.
 It made him want to beat his fist into a wall and pretend it was Forrest's face.
 It made him want to shoot Monk again although he had already killed him once.
 There just weren't enough of the accountable parties around on whom he could vent his fury.